NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Briar Battler.md

-You've learned to use roots, crevices, uneven ground, and dense underbrush to your advantage.
 When you're in difficult terrain from an environmental feature, you can [[Actions/Take Cover|Take Cover]], even if the feature wouldn't ordinarily be large enough for you to Take Cover.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*